Useful Notes: Akechi Mitsuhide

 While he was not a very prominent daimyo, Mitsuhide remains a popular figure in Jidai Geki

-, if only because he single-handedly defeated the single greatest power of his time, and partly because to this day no one really knows why.
+, partly because he single-handedly defeated the single greatest power of his time, and partly because to this day no one really knows why.

 References to Mitsuhide appear in the following works: